marcosv23/Fast-Enterprise/README.md

 $ java -jar target/FastEnterprise-0.0.1-SNAPSHOT.jar
 ```

-## 4) Since project is running, you can see the endpoints and test this:
+## 4) Since project is running, you can see and test the endpoints:

 ### Access in your browser this link: